Lesson 12 – Giving Tarot Readings

 For specific questions, I tend to use the 3 card spread – influences from the past, advice, outcome – to help find a solution to their problem or an answer.

-My readings generally last about one hour, although I can do one-spread readings or shorter readings of half an hour, however, my clients seem to get more value from spending the full hour with me for a face to face reading.
+My readings generally last about one hour if I am using a spread such as the Celtic cross, although I can do one-spread readings or shorter readings of half an hour, however, my clients seem to get more value from spending the full hour with me for a face to face reading.

 Obviously, you need to decide what duration of time you feel comfortable with – some people prefer to deliver their readings very quickly – say within 20 minutes – whilst others are happy to spend several hours with a client.
-Everyone is different.
+Everyone is different, and it depends on the purpose of the reading.

 Again, give yourself enough practice with your friends and you will soon develop your own ‘way’ or ‘style’.